-“At American Fortune Business Sale Advisors We Recognize The Sacrifice, Passion, And Service Of The American Business Owner.
-We Exist To Celebrate Their Success, Validate Their Immense Lifelong Efforts, And Ensure The Continuation Of Their Legacy.”
+“At American Fortune Business Sale Advisers We Recognize The Sacrifice, Passion, And Service Of The American Business Owner.
+We Exist To Celebrate Their Success, Validate Their Immense Lifelong Efforts, And Ensure The Continuation Of Their Legacy”

-“Sales took off,” shared Mazar, commenting on the speed at which Business Sale Advisors took off.
+“Sales took off,” shared Mazar, commenting on the speed at which Business Sale Advisers took off.
 The program allows businesses owners in successfully selling a business with the aid and assistance of a Merger & Acquisition firm.
-Business Sale Advisors was adopted by the broad population of business owners.
-“We added business advisors quickly to satisfy demand and I’m thrilled with the results.
+Business Sale Advisers was adopted by the broad population of business owners.
+“We added business advisers quickly to satisfy demand and I’m thrilled with the results.
 When a new product or service has a quick success like this, it’s usually a testament to the degree a consumer’s need was being unmet before.
-The business advisors at Business Sale Advisors are very proud to be a part of this new service to the business selling industry.
+The business advisers at Business Sale Advisers are very proud to be a part of this new service to the business selling industry.

 “There are two risks when selling a business that owners want to avoid in selling their business on their own,” states Mazar.
 The first is an owner’s tendency to go for the “Quick Sale.”
 “With this state-of-mind,” cautions Mazar, “an owner may eventually end up selling their business but often overlook some valuable aspects of the deal.”
 For example, a company’s business valuation might be inaccurate which could mean selling a business for thousands of dollars below what it’s worth.
 Poor valuations also increase the risk of selling to a bottom-feeding buyer who will utilize great negotiation tactics to obtain favorable terms and a great purchase price.
 Additionally, if the structure of the deal is not meticulously reviewed, owners may unwittingly leave themselves legally exposed which can come back to haunt them in the future.

 Help Selling My Business With Help From an M&A Company